 International Pharmaceutical Studies

-Learning Agreements received by us before July 1 2018, can be considered.
+Learning agreements received by us before July 6th 2019 will be taken into consideration.

 Learning agreements are handled in order of entry.

-The grades will be based on individual assignments and project group (n=4) assignments.
-It consists both of grades for presentations as well as grades for part of a written portfolio
+Your grades will be based on individual assignments and project group (n=4) assignments.
+It consists both of grades for presentations as well as grades for part of a written portfolio.

-The minor IPS contact hours will be on Tuesdays and Thursdays.
+This is a full-time programme taking place in Block A and B (starting in September).
+Contact hours at HU are on Tuesdays and Thursdays.
 On other days, project teams will work on weekly assignments.
-The excursions may be on other weekdays.
+Excursions may be on other weekdays.